The Photos app that comes built-in to every iPhone and iPad not only lets you edit photos, it also lets you organize them into albums.

-While most of us sync our data with iCloud these days, it's still safe to assume that some of us also sync with iTunes in order to bring down older photos, videos, and media types.
 If this is something you do, it explains why photo albums are causing you problems.
-So here is a breakdown of what you can and can't delete within the Photos app of your iPhone or iPad:
+Here's a breakdown of what you can and can't delete within the Photos app of your iPhone or iPad!

 Photo albums created in iOS